 At Orlando Heart Specialists we believe that today’s clinical trials provide the foundation for tomorrow’s clinical practice.
 Certified Physician Investigator Group (CPIG), our clinical research devision, opened in 2010 to assist our practice in providing access to cutting edge, academically focused “state of the art” care and technologies to our patients, who otherwise would not have access to potentially life saving medications outside of large academic institutions.
 We participate in clinical trials that are patient focused and provide access to important new drugs and devices that help improve quality of life and survival in patients with cardiovascular disease.

 Interested patients have access to a variety of phase 3 clinical research trials that are aimed at understanding and improving upon existing treatments.
 Participation in clinical trials is always voluntary.
 Declining a research study will never impact the care provided to our patients in any way.

-CPIG, is directed under the supervision and guidance of Dr. Babak Alex Vakili, who overseas the various trials and adherence to the principles of good clinical practices (GCPs), including adequate human subject protection (HSP) which is universally recognized as a critical requirement to the conduct of research involving human subjects.
-Dr. Vakili is a member of the Association of Clinical Research Professionals (ACRP), and one of handful of nationally certified physician investigators in the United States.
-Dr. Vakili has over 50 publications in various prestigious medical journals.
+CPIG, is directed under the supervision and guidance of Dr. Ranadive, who overseas the various trials and adherence to the principles of good clinical practices (GCPs), including adequate human subject protection (HSP) which is universally recognized as a critical requirement to the conduct of research involving human subjects.
+Dr. Ranadive is a member of the Association of Clinical Research Professionals (ACRP), and one of handful of nationally certified physician investigators in the United States.
+Dr. Ranadive has over 50 publications in various prestigious medical journals.